Snowflake-Labs/schemachange/README.md

 ### Script Requirements

-Change scripts are limited in scope to a single database each.
-While a single change script can have any number of SQL statement within it, they must all apply to the same database.
-What's more, a script should not contain any explicit `USE <DATABASE>` commands.
-Leveraging the folder structure described above, snowchange will create any databases that don't exist and will run each change script against the corresponding database (based off the relationship of the script to the database folder where it resides).

-The reason for these requirements is so that snowchange can provide support for managing multiple environments (dev, test, prod) in a single Snowflake account.
-As mentioned above, if you add the `-n` flag (or `--append-environment-name`) then the environment name (specified in the `-e` or `--environment-name` argument) will be appended to all database names with an underscore.
+snowchange is designed to be very lightweight and not impose to many limitations.
+Each change script can have any number of SQL statements within it and must supply the necessary context, like database and schema names.
+The context can be supplied by using an explicit `USE <DATABASE>` command or by naming all objects with a three-part name (`<database name>.<schema name>.<object name>`). snowchange will simply run the contents of each script against the target Snowflake account, in the correct order.

-### Change History Table
+## Change History Table

-Every subject area will have a table automatically created to track the history of changes applied.
-Currently there is one table created per Snowflake account, so multiple subject areas will share the same table.
+snowchange will automatically create a change history table to track the history of all changes applied.
 By default the table `CHANGE_HISTORY` will be created within a `SNOWCHANGE` schema in a `METADATA` database.
+If you add the `-n` flag (or `--append-environment-name`) then the environment name (specified in the `-e` or `--environment-name` argument) will be appended to the metadata database name with an underscore.
+This can be used to support multiple environments (dev, test, prod) within the same Snowflake account.

 The structure of the `CHANGE_HISTORY` table is as follows:

 Column Name | Type |  Example
 --- | --- | ---
-SUBJECT_AREA | VARCHAR | Default
 VERSION | VARCHAR | 1.1.1
-TARGET_DATABASE | VARCHAR | CITIBIKE
 DESCRIPTION | VARCHAR | First change
 SCRIPT | VARCHAR | V1.1.1__first_change.sql
 SCRIPT_TYPE | VARCHAR | V